ericwuchn/gamedevportfolio/README.md

 **Wangan Racing Demo Video Demonstration** (Click snapshot to play the video)
 -	Unity / C#
 -	An arcade racing project
--	Engineered the game with existing models
+-	Engineered the game with existing art assets
--	Designed & Implemented the UI system
+-	UI design and implementation
 -	Fine-tuned graphics and fluid gameplay<br><br>